Cornelius Castoriadis: Philosopher of history and ontologist

 In 1967, Castoriadis submitted a proposal for a doctoral dissertation on the philosophy of history to Paul Ricœur (then at the University of Paris X: Nanterre).
 An epistolary dialogue began between them, but Ricœur's obligations to the University of Chicago in the 1970s were such that their collaboration was not feasible at the time.
 His thesis would be provisionally titled Le fondement imaginaire du social-historique (The Imaginary Foundations of the Social-Historical).

 After the events of May 68, Castoriadis dedicated most of his time until 1971 to the study of the philosophy of language, while from 1971 to 1975 he worked as editor of the philosophy journal Textures and, later, took over as editor of the political journal Libre (launched in 1977) until 1980.

-In his 1975 work L'Institution imaginaire de la société (Imaginary Institution of Society) and in Les carrefours du labyrinthe (Crossroads in the Labyrinth), published in 1978, Castoriadis began to develop his distinctive understanding of historical change as the emergence of irrecoverable otherness that must always be socially instituted and named in order to be recognized.
+In his 1975 work L'Institution imaginaire de la société (The Imaginary Institution of Society) and in Les carrefours du labyrinthe (Crossroads in the Labyrinth), published in 1978, Castoriadis began to develop his distinctive understanding of historical change as the emergence of irrecoverable otherness that must always be socially instituted and named in order to be recognized.
 Otherness emerges in part from the activity of the psyche itself.
 Creating external social institutions that give stable form to what Castoriadis terms the (ontological) "magma of social significations" allows the psyche to create stable figures for the self, and to ignore the constant emergence of mental indeterminacy and alterity.

 For Castoriadis, self-examination could draw upon the resources of modern psychoanalysis.
 Autonomous individuals—the essence of an autonomous society—must continuously examine themselves and engage in critical reflection.
 He writes: